 It’s a large city, making it a challenge to spend the entire day on foot.
 You’ll need to rely on public transport for a few legs of the journey.

 Begin your day with a trip to the archaeological museum before working your way through the historic centre of the city.
 This gives you a chance to shop and explore the city’s top historic sites.

 You’ll end up in the Port of Naples, home to the city’s top dining.
 Let’s take a closer look at this trip…

 Tour the ancient statues inside the Naples National Archaeological Museum

-As soon as you arrive in Naples or walk out of the doors of your hotel room, travel to Naples National Archaeological Museum.
-It’s located north of the historic centre and opens at 9 am.
+As soon as you arrive in Naples or walk out of the doors of your hotel room, travel to Naples National Archaeological Museum (Museo Archeologico Nazionale di Napoli).
+It’s located north of the historic centre and opens at 9am.

-On your way to the museum, you’ll need something to fuel your Italy itinerary.
+On your way to the museum, you’ll need something to fuel up.
 Stop at one of the many cafes or bakeries that you pass for a shot of espresso and a pastry.